- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

 Over the years, Switzerland has produced a handful of underdog teams who have surprised at Olympic and other international tournaments.
-Whether or not NHL players are allowed to participate in the 2022 Winter Olympics, the Swiss could very well likely continue that trend.
+At the 2022 Winter Olympics, the Swiss could very well likely continue that trend.

 Switzerland’s Projected 2022 Olympic Roster